 - Vacation Credits should be calculated to the nearest full day, with a half-day or more counting as a full day.

 - All Vacation Credits earned in a Vacation Credit Year must be used by 30 June of the vacation year following, and are not to be accumulated from year to year.
 In special cases, a maximum of two weeks vacation credit may be carried over from one Vacation Credit Year to the next Vacation Credit Year with the written approval of the appropriate manager.
 Such vacation carryovers must be planned, approved and recorded in advance by the appropriate manager.
 In highly unusual circumstances, the business of the university may require extraordinary vacation carryforward.
 On these occasions, a staff member may request approval to carry forward more than ten days.
-Department heads who agree with such requests must obtain the approval of the provost prior to 1 May.
+Department heads who agree with such requests must obtain the approval of the Vice-President, Academic & Provost prior to 1 May.

 - Vacation Credits should not be used prior to the beginning of the Vacation Credit Year.
 Exceptions will be considered on an individual basis and may be approved at the discretion of the manager.
 If an exception is allowed, the amount of vacation taken should not exceed the amount of vacation credit available at that point in time.

 - The appropriate vacation credit, as indicated in Appendix A, is based upon the staff member’s length of service as of July of the Vacation Credit Year.